apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/InDepthGuide.md

 }
 ```

-On the receiving side, an HTTP server should use the following `Instrument` API to extract the HTTP headers of the given
+On the receiving side, an HTTP server should use the following `InstrumentProtocol` API to extract the HTTP headers of the given
 `HTTPRequest` into:

 ```swift